Jana Duggar Makes Embarrassing Discovery While Shopping At Flea Market

 TLC has been posting a few behind the scenes clips on Facebook and a recent one included that particular shopping trip.
 Jana and Laura were on a mission to pick up some good deals for the wedding.
 However, they ran upon some deals that gave the Duggar daughter a reason to be a bit embarrassed.

 Jana was curious as to how much they were selling for.
-It turns out they were around 90% off.
+It turns out they were around 90 percent off.
 They ended up trying to block the Duggar books with other books by putting them in front so no one would recognize Jana as she was shopping.
 She said how embarrassing that is.
 Laura teased her BFF that she should autograph one of them and leave it there.
 As Jana stated, “You never know what you’re gonna find.”

 There had been plenty of rumors circulating that they were in a secret romantic relationship.
 However, Jana recently addressed those speculations head on.
 In a report by The Inquisitr, she responded to a comment questioning their relationship.
 Jana said that she is not interested in girls in that way, but she is waiting for the right guy to come along.
 As most fans already guessed, Jana Duggar just enjoys Laura’s friendship and they make a great team to get things done, such as wedding planning.